kbardool/Keras-frcnn/README.md

 Keras implementation of Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks. cloned from https://github.com/yhenon/keras-frcnn/

+Please note that I currently am quite busy with other projects and unfortunately dont have a lot of time to spend on this maintaining this repository, but any contributions are welcome!

 USAGE:
 - Both theano and tensorflow backends are supported.
 However compile times are very high in theano, and tensorflow is highly recommended.
 - `train_frcnn.py` can be used to train a model.
 To train on Pascal VOC data, simply do: